 In 1968 the Supreme Court considered the case Loving vs the Commonwealth of Virginia that challenged laws prohibiting interracial marriage.
-The ruling in favor of Mildred and Richard Loving changed their lives and thousands of couples since.
+The ruling on June 12 in favor of Mildred and Richard Loving changed their lives and thousands of couples since.

 Like most good fiction, this book left me feeling I made new friends.
 They were not perfect people , but none of my real friends or I are either.
 Each character faced the “rottenness of the world”, finding a way to live in it anyway and doctoring each other back to health.

 7 thoughts on “Say Goodbye for Now- a book review”